I enjoy sharing my experiences and what I learn from everything humble and Divine.

 I hung up the phone and slammed the door of my office.
 I completely broke down and sobbed.
 I cried like I hadn’t cried since childhood.
 Maybe because once again I was a child.
 I became the little sister who had just lost her big brother.

 I found only a little comfort in knowing he was now free from his painful and broken body, released to explore and be amazed by the wonders that await on the Other Side.
 I felt cheated.
 Everything happened so fast that my brain couldn’t really process what had happened.
 He was gone.
 Gone were the lengthy phone conversations and Christmas cards.
+Gone was the genius big brother that had all the answers to my most obscure questions.
 It just didn’t seem fair.

 I spent the next few weeks in a daze.
 My sister and I traveled to his home and I thanked his friend Christopher for all he did.
 He was witness to things only family should have to endure.
 Chris, having medical power of attorney, had to make decisions that were extremely difficult.
 This loss took a heavy toll on Chris.
 I met many of my brother’s friends at the service.
 Mike’s friends were simply stunned.
 He had been such an intellectual mentor to so many and the wound left with his loss was visceral.